dirkleas/miditoyz/help.md

   --help                          Show this message and exit.

 Commands:
-  catalog  Change to a new catalog file for streaming. db       Analyze music catalog database with duckdb (enter ".quit" to... devices  List currently connected midi output devices attached via USB,... dump     Dump a MIDI song file in raw text format. fields   Show the fields in your catalog that you can use when querying... info     Show current miditoyz settings. init     Generate a new music collection from a source directory into a... merge    Merge source catalog into destination catalog, overwriting... panic    Send MIDI panic to turn off any hung notes. query    Query a song list from your catalog for later streaming with... raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or... verify   Verify MIDI song file can be processed with mido package or... voices   Generate a list of voices for each track in a midi song file.
+  catalog     Change to a new catalog file for streaming. db          Analyze music catalog database with duckdb (enter ".quit"... devices     List currently connected midi output devices attached via... dump        Dump a MIDI song file in raw text format. fields      Show the field names and types from your catalog that you... info        Show current miditoyz settings. init        Generate a new music collection from a source directory... instrument  Change to a new instrument name for voicing streams. merge       Merge source catalog into destination catalog, overwriting... panic       Send MIDI panic to turn off any hung notes. query       Query a song list from your catalog for later streaming... raw         Dump a MIDI song file in alternative raw text format with... stream      Stream music from a catalog song list, a midi file, or... verify      Verify MIDI song file can be processed with mido package or... voices      Generate a list of voices for each track in a midi song file.

 $ miditoyz init --help
 Usage: miditoyz init [OPTIONS] SOURCE_DIRECTORY DESTINATION_DIRECTORY